cyberwahid01/4.1-Active-Directory-Environment-Preparation/README.md

 </p>

 <h1>Active Directory: Environment/Infrastructure Preparation 🪟</h1>
 In the first section of this lab we are preparing multiple environments to execute the different functions of the lab.
-We required a Windows 11 OS Virtual Environment, a Windows Server 22 Datacenter, a connection between the Domain Controller VM (which will be called Vnet-VM in this lab) and the Windows 11 OS VM (which will be called Client-1-VM).
-We established this connection by setting the DCs (Domain Controllers) Private IP address to static and pointing the Windows OS Client-1 DNS Server to the Private IP of the DC
+We required a Windows 11 OS Virtual Environment, a Windows Server 22 Datacenter (Domain Controller), a connection between the Domain Controller VM (which will be called Vnet-VM in this lab) and the Windows 11 OS VM (which will be called Client-1-VM).
+We established this connection by setting the DCs (Domain Controllers) Private IP address to static and pointing the Windows OS Client-1 DNS Server to this Static Private IP of the DC.

 (Link Back to Main Project Contents Page is at the Bottom of this Repo)
 <h2>Environments and Technologies Used</h2>